csmarshall/netdata-arris-modem-plugin-python/README.md

 % for A in {1..100}; do echo "${A},$(curl -w '%{time_total}\n' -o /dev/null -s http://192.168.100.1/cmconnectionstatus.html)" ; done | recs fromcsv -k run,time | recs collate -a p50_time=perc,50,time
 {"p50_time":"8.797505"}
 ```
-As a result, I've increase the default interval to 20 seconds to be safe, with a 15 second timeout, you may want to tweak it, but for me this seems like a happy medium, as far as I know there's no impact to the dataplane of the modem from querying these stats so frequently.
+As a result, I've increase the default interval to 15 seconds to be safe, but you may want to tweak it, but for me this seems like a happy medium, as far as I know there's no impact to the dataplane of the modem from querying these stats so frequently.

 ## Todo:
 * ~~Instructions to install~~